| Title: | Optimal Designs for Copula Models |

 the maximum number of iterations. |

-and it's return value for a reference implementation of a function complying with the requirements for sensF
+See Dsensitivity and it's return value for a reference implementation of a function complying with the requirements for sensF.

 The algorithm starts from a uniform weight design.